Create This Inexpensive Chipboard Christmas Village in an Afternoon

 Step 3: Finish and Display

 Fold each easel as indicated by the dashed lines on the patterns.
 Glue an easel to the back of each house to help them stand.
-Mix equal amounts of gesso and water, then brush the whitewash mixture onto each cardboard tree and let dry.
-Outline each tree using white marker, glue an easel to the back, and set up your handmade Christmas village!
+Mix equal amounts of white gesso ($8, Hobby Lobby) and water, then brush the whitewash mixture onto each cardboard tree and let dry.
+Outline each tree using a white marker, glue an easel to the back, and set up your handmade Christmas village!
+We displayed our finished village with a simple evergreen garland ($20, The Home Depot) and a pine wreath tied with a classic burlap bow.